 Recommended Supplies

-- 1″ Painter’s tape (this is the brand I ALWAYS use for detailed work)
+- 1″ Painter’s Tape (this is the brand I ALWAYS use for detailed work)

-- Small foam rollers
+- Small Paint Roller

 - Paintbrush for trimming